The first moment of central value of primitive quartic $L$-functions with fixed genus: On average of Gauss sums

 Let $\eta \in (\mathbb{F}_q((1/T))^\times$ and define

 where the equivalence relation is given by

 There is distinction between our definition of $\psi(f,\eta, u)$ and the one in \cite[p.
-245]{https://doi.org/10.1112/plms/s3-54.2.193}, as we sum over monic polynomials in $\mathbb{F}_q[T]$, unlike in \cite{1992Theta}, where the sum is over all polynomials in $\mathbb{F}_q[T]$.
-The difference accounts for extra factors of the form $(q-1)/n$ in \cite{https://doi.org/10.1112/plms/s3-54.2.193}.
+245]{https://doi.org/10.1112/plms/s3-54.2.193}.
+Here we sum over monic polynomials in $\mathbb{F}_q[T]$, whereas in \cite{1992Theta} the sum is over all polynomials in $\mathbb{F}_q[T]$.
+The difference accounts for extra factors of the form $(q-1)/4$ in \cite{https://doi.org/10.1112/plms/s3-54.2.193}.
 Since we are considering monic polynomials, it suffices to consider the equivalence classes that separate degrees, i.e. $\eta=\pi_\infty^{-i}$, where $\pi_\infty$ is the uniformizer of the prime at infinity, i.e. $T^{-1}$ in $\mathbb{F}_q((1/T))$.

 Basic knowledge of algebra in $\mathbb{F}_q((1/T))$ shows that for any $i \in \mathbb{Z}$,